How to Configure a Cisco Router in GNS3 Basically

 Router Console Connection

-When you connect to the Cisco Router again through the console, you will first need to enter a password.
+When you connect to the Router through the console again, you need to type a password.
+In short, this safety step helps stop unwanted entry.

-After you connect your router using a console cable, you must enable Telnet or SSH to manage your device from a local or remote network.
+After you link to your Router with a console cable, enable Telnet or SSH.
+Thus, it will allow you to manage your device from both the local and remote networks.

 ISTANBUL#